turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 This child flow is responsible for looking at the customer record and returning a name and an email.
-An early iteration of this flow used variables, this was able to account for more situations but it was not very readable.
+An early iteration of this flow used variables, this was able to account for more situations but it was not very readable and I was concerned that if more values were needed in the future it would become increasingly bloated.

 I have opted for the version below to try and keep the flow simple and readable: